HCaldwell95/caldwell-cosmetics-full-stack/README.md

 ## Introduction

 Caldwell Cosmetics is a full-stack web application designed to showcase and manage a cosmetic brand's products and treatments offered.
-The website includes features like a landing page, designed to inform the user of everything the application has to offer; a treatments page, which provides detailed information on the treatments offered, products used and any aftercare required; an admin interface for content management and a booking system which will allow users to book timeslots on a calendar for their treatments.
+The website includes features like a landing page, designed to inform the user of everything the application has to offer; a treatments page, which provides detailed information on the treatments offered, products used and any aftercare required; an admin interface for content management and a booking system which will allow users to book times lots on a calendar for their treatments.
 The project is built using Django and deployed on Heroku.

 [Visit the Website Here](https://caldwell-cosmetics-3f24bce38bd6.herokuapp.com/)